-Tweaking, itching and pain - ear infections are nasty!
-If your furry friend has an ear infection, it's time to act: Act!
-While the majority of dogs with ear infections suffer from otitis externa, i.e. an inflammation of the outer ear canal, the inner ear (otitis interna) and the middle ear (otitis media) can also be affected by an inflammation.
-To make your dog feel better soon, you should fight the inflammation.
-We explain how you can recognise an ear infection, which home remedies can help and when you should go to the vet.
+Pinching, itching and pain - earaches are nasty!
+If your furry friend has an ear infection, it's time to act!
+While the majority of sick dogs struggle with otitis externa, i.e. inflammation in the external auditory canal, the inner ear (otitis interna) and the middle ear (otitis media) can also be affected by inflammation.
+So that your dog gets better soon, you should fight the inflammation.
+We explain how you can recognize an ear infection, which home remedies can help and when you should go to the vet.

 Symptoms of an ear infection in dogs

-If your dog is suffering from an ear infection, fast action is called for.
-Your pelt nose probably has pain in the ear that won't go away on its own.
-But how can you tell if your pawsome friend is suffering from an ear infection?
+If your dog suffers from an ear infection, you need to act quickly.
+Your furry friend probably has an earache that won't go away on its own.
+But how can you tell if your paw friend is suffering from an ear infection?

-- Does your dog shake his head more often than usual?
+- Does your dog shake its head more than usual?

 - Does your darling no longer want to be touched on the ears or head?